SamuelAsherRivello/rmc-umvcs/README.md

 ## UMVCS MVCS Is Light

-The UMVCS MVCS library a solution for MVCS architecture within Unity.
-It is **heavily-dependant** on **MonoBehaviour** as a It has no dependencies on 3rd party libraries.
+The UMVCS library a solution for MVCS architecture within Unity.
+It is **heavily-dependent** on **MonoBehaviour** as a It has no dependencies on 3rd party libraries.

 ## UMVCS Is Free